yasharmansouri/Research-on-E-cigarette-Users-of-District-of-Columbia-in-2017/README.md

 $$
 \begin{array}{l}{H_{a}: p_{1}<p_{2}} \\ {H_{a}: p_{1}>p_{2}} \\ {H_{a}: p_{1} \neq p_{2} \leftarrow \text { Two-sided alternative }}\end{array}
 $$

 #### Hypothesis I Test

-Is there a significant difference between the gender and the the proportion of e-cig users in 2017 in DC ?
+Is there a significant difference between the gender and the the proportion of e-cig users in 2017 in DC?

-H0 : Proportion of males and females are equal
+H0: Proportion of males and females are equal

-H1 : Proportion of males are higher than females
+H1: Proportion of males are higher than females

 $$
 \begin{array}{l}{H_{0}: P_{m}=P_{f}} \\ {H_{1}: P_{m} \neq P_{f}}\end{array}